wrfchem-leeds/WRFotron/additional_docs/add_bbinjectscheme.md

     !-- SAN.
 Only do following calculations if plumerise is on:
     ```

-    d.
+    e.
 End the conditional.
 Add the following code to line 544, underneath `end if has_total_emissions`:
     ```fortran
     !++ SAN, 2015-04-08
                 endif ! plumerise_off